Fishing and Ocean City have been intricately connected since before there was an inlet. Heck, our former mayor was “Fish” Powell.

 The hurricane of 1933 ripped an inlet between Assateague Island and Ocean City.
 Now it was possible for motorized or sailing vessels to access the sea and take safe harbor.
 The commercial fleet was able to evolve with larger vessels and docks to unload.
 A new fishery flourished, that would be the offshore fishing industry.
 In 1939, after 171 white marlins were boated in a single day at the “Jack Spot,” Ocean City became known as the “White Marlin Capital of the World.”

 The bays and inlet offer rockfish, flounder, bluefish and tautog.
-Croaker fishing gets hot in late July and August, while red drum and rockfish round out the year.
+Flounder fishing gets hot in late July and August, while red drum and rockfish round out the year.
 You can fish from the inlet jetty, the Ocean City Bridge or any of the privately owned fishing piers.
 Public fishing is allowed on the bulkhead from 2nd–4th Streets.
 Anywhere you fish you’ll need a Maryland fishing license.

 Fishing in Ocean City offers enjoyment to young and old, boy or girl—it is truly a family activity.
 So, go down to the local marina and “take a kid fishing.”